efvincent/efv.AdventOfCode.2019.Haskell/readme.md

 ## [Day 05](https://adventofcode.com/2019/day/5)
 _I've revisited day 5 a couple of times as required by subsequent days_

-NOTE: The IntCode computer has been refactored into it's own

 Day 5 is when it starts getting really fun.
 The IntCode computer from day 2 starts getting enhanced.
 This happens here and also subsequent days.
 The first enhancement is adding opcodes for input and output.
 I completely start over from `Day02.hs` with `Day05.hs` The first difference is that we have more opcodes:

 ```Haskell